Biomedical Sciences, M.S.

 - Completion of a bachelor’s degree and pre-med requirements

-- undergraduate faculty highlighting academic abilities
+- two letters from undergraduate faculty in your major highlighting academic abilities

 - Transcripts from all previously attended colleges (unofficial transcripts are acceptable upon application, but official transcripts are required before program completion)